How to Double Your Rental Income with Furnished Rentals

 For example, there are 100,000 to 200,000 traveling nurses per year in the United States.
 They work for 6 to 12 months on a contract basis before picking up and moving to another part of the county.
 That’s 100,000 to 200,000 candidates for a furnished rental, and it’s just one example.

 Kimberly Smith has been involved in the furnished rental business for over 20 years, way before popular businesses like AirBnB were founded.
 In our recent conversation, she gave us an inside look at how to run a successful furnished rental business.
-This business model is relevant to a single-family investor, an investor with a 1000-unit apartment building, and everyone in-between.
+This business model is relevant to a single-family investor, someone involved in apartment investing who has a 1000-unit building, and everyone in-between who wants to increase their real estate investment income.

 How to Find Tenants?